j0n-a/fMRI_Pediatric_Movement_Battery/Stimuli/README.md

 Visual stimuli were created using Adobe Illustrator.
 Illustrator files can be found in the `illustrator_files` subdirectory.

-Sound stimuli were gotten from [zapsplat.com](zapsplat.com) which offers free sound effects for both commercial and non comercial use.
+Sound stimuli were retrived from [zapsplat.com](zapsplat.com) which offers free sound effects for both commercial and non comercial use.
 Sounds can be downloaded from by clicking following links:
 - Incorrect Answer Noise: ["Game sound, short high pitched buzzer"](https://www.zapsplat.com/music/game-sound-short-high-pitched-buzzer/)
 - Correct Answer Noise: ["Game sound, short beep, earn point or pick up item 1"](https://www.zapsplat.com/music/game-sound-short-beep-earn-point-or-pick-up-item-1/)